deepaksood619/deepaksood619.github.io/docs/decentralized-applications/bip39.md

 In this list, the first 4 letters are **unique** to each word.

-To clarify “unique”, we mean literally the first 4 letters (**not** the first 4 different letters).
-For example the word “apple”, “appl” does not come up anywhere else in the [BIP39 wordlist](https://www.blockplate.com/pages/bip-39-wordlist "Bip39 wordlist").
+To clarify "unique", we mean literally the first 4 letters (**not** the first 4 different letters).
+For example the word "apple", "appl" does not come up anywhere else in the [BIP39 wordlist](https://www.blockplate.com/pages/bip-39-wordlist "Bip39 wordlist").

 For words that only have 3 letters, there is no 4th letter.
-For example with the word “add”, there are no more letters afterwards and thus must be the word "add".
-The word “addict” is in the [BIP39 wordlist](https://www.blockplate.com/pages/bip-39-wordlist "Bip39 wordlist") but you would have used “addi” for “addict”.
+For example with the word "add", there are no more letters afterwards and thus must be the word "add".
+The word "addict" is in the [BIP39 wordlist](https://www.blockplate.com/pages/bip-39-wordlist "Bip39 wordlist") but you would have used "addi" for "addict".

 In other words, there are **no two words** in this list with the same first 4 characters.